 Railroad workers are entitled to participate in a federal retirement and disability program similar to Social Security.
 The railroad retirement program offers different and somewhat expanded benefits from Social Security.
-And the program is administered by the Railroad Retirement Board (RRB), not by the Social Security Administration (SSA).
+The program is administered by the Railroad Retirement Board (RRB) rather than the Social Security Administration (SSA).
 Like the SSA, the RRB is a federal agency.

-Just like with Social Security, most railroad workers are not entitled to take retirement benefits until the age of 62 (with one exception, discussed below).
-Also like Social Security, if a retiree takes railroad benefits at age 62, it's considered early retirement, and the RRB will permanently reduce that person's retirement benefits.
+Just like with Social Security, most railroad workers aren't entitled to take retirement benefits until the age of 62 (with one exception, discussed below).
+Also, like Social Security, if a retiree takes railroad benefits at age 62, it's considered early retirement, and the RRB will permanently reduce that person's retirement benefits.
 The normal railroad retirement age is 67 for those born in 1960 or later, the same as for Social Security.

 However, unlike Social Security, RRB allows railroad workers with at least 30 years of service in railroad-covered employment to collect full retirement benefits at the age of 60 (with no reduction for claiming early).